 Environmental Contributions

-While genetics exerts a considerable influence, environmental factors also profoundly shape the development of anxiety disorders.
-Recognizing these factors creates a more comprehensive picture of mental health.
+While genetics has a strong influence, environmental factors also play a major role in the development of anxiety disorders.

 Role of Childhood Trauma and Stress